Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Summary

-The DY processes are one of the cutting-edge topics in the physics at the LHC.
-In this article, we present the calculations of MIs that contribute to the two-loop mixed QCD-QED virtual corrections to the charged-current DY process $q\bar{q}^{\prime} \rightarrow \ell \nu$.
-The requisite Feynman integrals can be expressed in terms of linear combinations of 46 MIs and a set of first order partial differential equations satisfied by them is established with the help of IBP reduction.
-After choosing a new set of MIs, the $\epsilon$ dependence is factorized out from coefficient matrices of the differential equation system, i.e. canonical form.
-Then the integration is performed in an iterative manner, namely order-by-order in $\epsilon$, with the solutions evaluating to GPLs up to weight 4.
-The lepton mass is kept exactly in the construction of canonical differential equations and later, an expansion in the ratio of lepton mass over boson mass is carried out to include the lepton mass dependence at the logarithmic level in final results.
-In such a way the effects of those logarithms on observable objects like differential distributions in a phenomenological study could be made under control.
-The undetermined integration constants are fixed by either matching to known integrals in the literature or demanding the regular conditions in some special kinematic limits corresponding to pseudo-thresholds of Feynman integrals.
-Our work could help to implement a flexible and efficient MC program for real charged-current DY process analysis when the lepton mass is under consideration.
+The DY production of dilepton via $Z$ and single lepton via $W$ in hadron-hadron collisions is one of the cutting-edge topics in the field of high energy physics.
+In this paper we present an analytic calculation of the MIs for the mixed QCD-QED two-loop virtual corrections to the charged-current DY process $q\bar{q}^{\prime} \rightarrow \ell \nu$.
+The scalar Feynman integrals involved in the non-factorizable corrections can be expressed in terms of the linear combinations of $46$ MIs, which satisfy a set of first-order differential equations.
+By means of a suitable basis transformation, we obtain a canonical set of MIs.
+The $\epsilon$-dependence of the canonical differential system is factorized from the kinematics.
+Therefore, the canonical MIs, as the solution of the canonical differential system, can be cast in a Taylor series around $d = 4$, with coefficients written in terms of Chen's iterated integrals.
+After an expansion for small $z$, all the entries of the coefficient matrices are simple rational functions, and thus the Chen's iterated integrals can be expressed in terms of GPLs.
+The boundary constants of these canonical MIs are fixed by using known or simpler integrals as independent input and by requiring the regularity of the solution at some special kinematic limits.
+We solve the canonical differential system in the second-order approximation and then obtain the Taylor series expansions of the $46$ canonical MIs around $d = 4$ up to $\mathcal{O}(\epsilon^4)$, which contain all the logarithmic terms of the form $z^{m}\log^n z~ (m = 0, 1,~ n = 0, 1, 2, 3, 4)$.
+As for the factorizable corrections, the related MIs are either included in the $46$ MIs for the non-factorizable corrections or obtained from the literature.
+Our analytic results can help to implement a flexible and efficient MC program for precision analysis of charged-current DY processes when the finite-lepton-mass effect is taken into consideration.